Horizonik/IkaDiscordBot/readme.md

 1. Invite the bot to your discord server.
 2. Restart your discord to make sure the commands are updated on your end.
-3. Once the restart is complete, you can type '/' and the autocomplete will show you all of the bot's commands.
+3. Once the restart is complete, you can type '/' and the autocomplete will show you all the bot's commands.

 ## Commands Overview